collabdotcloud/docs.collab.cloud/docs/admin/report-to-chain.md

+**coming soon...**

 The "Report-to Chain" of an organisation refers to the organizational tree of an organisation.
 It's about who has to report to whom and who is managed by whom.

 An organisation admin can update the Report-to Chain for their organisation in the admin app.
-This can be done in two ways, by uploading a CSV with the updated information or using-drag and drop, for quick and easy changes.
+This can be done in two ways, by uploading a CSV with the updated information or using drag and drop, for quick and easy changes.

 The Report-to Chain page can be accessed by clicking on the Report-to Chain button on the Org-Users page.

-On the  you will see three tabs on the Report-to Chain page
+On the Report-to Chain page you will see three tabs:

 - View & Export
 - Editor
 - Update with CSV

-As an org admin you can update the "Report-to Chain" for your organization here.
+As an Admin you can update the "Report-to Chain" for your organization here.
 You can update it using a CSV file.

 ## View & Export

-In the View and Export tab you can view the current Report-to Chain for your organisation and export it as a CSV.
+In the View and Export tab, you can view the current Report-to Chain for your organisation and export it as a CSV.
 The exported CSV can be used to update the Report-to Chain or simply as a backup of sorts or to compare to Report-to Chains from different points of time.

 The tree displays which users are managed by which.
 For example: